DrayWilliams1/sChallenge_WebClient/README.md

 # sChallenge_WebClient
 An Angular + TypeScript demonstration.
 ## Summary
 A front-end SPA that provides a basic way to view and filter patients (callers) of the Telehealth system.
-This system is only available for supervisor's to view, as if agents try to access, they are greeted with a disablign popover that informs them of the usage and provides the option to log out.
+This system is only available for supervisor's to view, as if agents try to access, they are greeted with a dashboard disabling popover that informs them of the usage and provides the option to log out.

 Patients can be sorted by a few example categories, mainly being first name, postal code, and whether they have contracted Covid-19.
 Alternatively, patients can be sorted based on their birth date and the date the patient information was logged.